 Judging or perceiving.

-There are sixteen unique permutations of the personality types that shows how people respond best to circumstances and other people.
+There are 16 personality types that show how people respond best to circumstances and other people.

 Where to Take the Test